grame-cncm/faust/architecture/max-msp/README.md

   - `-effect auto` : generates a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI or OSC
   - `-compile` : to trigger C++ compilation at load time
   - `-test` : to generate special 'RB_XX' prefix for parameters (for testing)
+  - `-sp` : to generate codebox subpatchers as a foo.rnbopat file (and possibly foo_effect.rnbopat)
   - `-cpp_path <path>` : to set C++ export folder
   - `-cpp_filename <filename>` : to set C++ export filename

 By default it will create the *file.maxpat* patch file.